Drea1989/Odie_robo_assistant/README.md

 #### chatting

-create user DB where to store information about the people who interacted with Odie, images will be stored with an ID that links to the user in order to recognise people.
+create user DB where to store information about the people who interacted with Odie, images will be stored with an ID that links to the user in order to train the authentication model.

 #### fail safe conversations